 - Intelligence Reports

 Use exports to identify long term social trends of your property.
 Data in your traffic analytics tools as well as social post clicks/reach can also be exported as .csv files.
 Find correlations between top performing stories on social and social referral traffic.
-It's an easy way to mix in your internal data (traffic, retention etc.) with public data (interactions, growth).
+It's an easy way to mix in your internal data (traffic, retention etc.) with data like interactions and growth.

 3. Set Up Real Time Visualizations On Office Monitors